ValkA/BraceletIOT/README.md

 for example, [<1,3,0,1><10,32.2343><11,7.23456>]. fields 2 and 3 represent the latitude and longitude.

 # Debugging:
 It is possible to send debugging commands to the Arduino through the Serial (physical connection to the PC).
-There are currently 3 types of deubgging commands:
+There are currently 3 types of debugging commands:
 - d - print the current database to the Serial.
 - m - print memory information to the Serial (size of free memory, number of records currently stored)
-- <$type,$data> - add a specific record to the Serial.
-The record would be parsed in the exact same manner as a record sent to the arduino from bluetooth.
+- <$type,$data> - add a specific record to the Arduino.
+The record would be parsed in the exact same manner as a record sent to the Arduino from Bluetooth.
 If the record is not recognized as one of the above legal records, you'll get an error and the record would not be added.

-The arduino also sends debugging information to the Serial during normal operation, such as detailed error messages.
-Therefore, if you encounter unexpected behvior when intefacing through bluetooth, connect the arduino through the serial to see detailed debug messages.
+The Arduino also sends debugging information to the Serial during normal operation, such as detailed error messages.
+Therefore, if you encounter unexpected behaviour when interfacing through Bluetooth, connect the Arduino through the serial to see detailed debug messages.

 # Wiring:
 ![alt tag](https://raw.githubusercontent.com/ValkA/BraceletIOT/master/bracelet_bb.png)

 # IDE:
-Don't forget to include libraries from "Libraries for IDE" folder TI Documentation about NFC pairing - http://www.ti.com/lit/an/sloa187a/sloa187a.pdf
+Don't forget to include libraries from "Libraries for IDE" folder

+TI Documentation about NFC pairing - http://www.ti.com/lit/an/sloa187a/sloa187a.pdf